Hypoxis hemerocallidea Fisch., C.A.Mey. & Avé-Lall.

 The specific epithet is derived from the Greek hemera (a day) and kallos (beauty), presumably referring to the flowers which are short-lived and resemble the day lily Hemerocallis.

 It is suggested that the incorrectly used name ‘African Potato' was introduced by the media in early 1997, when the hype around the plant arose, possibly after the Afrikaans 'Afrika-patat', since the tuber could possibly remind one of a patat or sweet potato.
 However, this is a most inappropriate name, since it is a corm (compressed underground stem, developing vertically) and not a tuber (swollen stem, like the potato, developing horizontally).
 Furthermore there is no reference in the scientific literature to this name.
+The 'true' African Potato is Plectranthus esculentus, which does have edible roots.

 The genus Hypoxis is large, with 76 species in Africa, 40 of which occur in South Africa.
 16 species are endemic to SA.